cwylcu080903/Mathematical-Modeling-and-Matheuristic-for-FJSP-TW-FM/README.md

 # Mathematical Modeling and Matheuristic for FJSP-TW-FM

-This repository provides implementations for solving the **Flexible Job Shop Scheduling Problem with Time-Window-Based Fixed Maintenance (FJSP-TW-FM)**.
+This repository provides implementations of the CP model and  GA-CP for the Flexible Job Shop Scheduling Problem with Time-Window-Based Fixed Maintenance.
 ---

 ## 📁 Repository Structure